 Nepal is a country with diverse geography, fertile plains, subalpine forested hills, and eight of the world’s ten tallest mountains, including Mt Everest the earth’s highest point.

-And the summit to this tallest peak is something that Nepal is really famous for.
+And the summit of this tallest peak is something that Nepal is famous for.
 Yearly, hundreds make their attempt to the highest peak from the Nepal side and it is the most popular side for the Everest summit.

-Besides, hundreds of mountaineers attempt their summit to Everest from Tibet as well.
+Besides, hundreds of mountaineers attempt their summit of Everest from Tibet as well.

 Situated between the border of Nepal and Tibet, Everest is the highest peak on the earth but actually, there is something else that is even taller than Everest.

 Yes, at 8848.86m Everest is the highest peak on earth reaching the highest altitude but the tallest is Mauna kea in Hawaii, USA.

 The fact is that you can only see 4205m of it above sea level but when measured from its underwater base, it is 10,211m.